buddemat/elasticsearch-queries/always-false-queries.md

 ```
 ## Overwriting the query with an URL query string

 An URL Lucene query string added with `?q=` overwrites the query in the body.
-An empty query string will always be false.
+An empty query string will always return no hits.

 ```
 GET my-new-index/_search?q=